 Greeting Mallorca in the sea breeze from the top deck of the ferry we had taken from Barcelona, feeling a gentle soothing motion of buoyancy, we see the dazzling glint of the sun off the azure waves of the Bay of Palma.
 The iconic Gothic cathedral “La Seu” rises from the “Casco Antigua” old city center and dominates the panorama.
 As the ferry docks, the view—over moored, luxury yachts—reveals a city expanding out from the old to the new, with a backdrop of mountains.
 Disembarking, my new companions and I reflect on the journey, exchange information, and say farewell in hopes of future meetings.

 The Flatshare Formula

 The formula starts with the Sharing Economy idea again.
 Temporary, private apartments or room rentals—the likes of Airbnb, where a host offers a room or apartment to travelers or holiday goers—have become more popular and therefore more plentiful online day-by-day.
-A great little flatshare/room rental site from Germany called WG-gesucht is ideal for Mallorca (an island very popular with Germans) to arrange an initial stay online before arriving.
 With the first few days arranged at my host’s beachfront apartment, I am free to explore Palma and look around for something more permanent, while following up on some leads that I’ve found online in person.